The "easiest" way to change

 4. Everyone is born with a different intensity of the pain of failing to ignore.

 6. One of these edits/problem-solving responses (psr’s) to a decision is the fantasy that the feeling of relief will make me feel like acting, feel motivated to act, on my decision.
-(Here lieth the source of the world’s fruitless search for motivation.)
+(Here lies the source of the world’s fruitless search for motivation.)
 But it doesn’t work.
 As soon as I solve one problem, a new one appears.
 In fact, solving signals my brain that I want to do more solving, so I can get more relief.
 So, it brings me more problems.
-Quickly, the problem solving gains momentum, and becomes out of my control until it becomes frightening and snaps me out of it.
-I call this constant line of psr’s “fear driven seeking of relief” or “second guessing” or “obsessing” or “bad momentum” about my decision.
+Quickly, the problem solving gains momentum, and grows out of my control until it becomes frightening and snaps me out of it.
+I call this constant line of psr’s “fear driven seeking of relief” or “second guessing to panic” or “obsessing” or “bad momentum” about my decision.
+It’s the outcome of trying to feel-like acting on my decision.

 The Seeing Sequence is the sequence of bitching and complaining /flow/deconstructing, psr’s in order to see my true response.
 It gets me to stop believing my psr’s which gets me to stop trying to solve the pain of failing to ignore.
 As a result, the pain, like all emotion, runs out by itself, most often in bits, not all at once.
 A good and almost must-read: Why the Seeing Sequence works.